 What CHKDSK does

-All that CHKDSK does is make sure that the directory or the listing of files on the disk refers to the correct files.
-In other words, CHKDSK verifies that all of the pieces are there, the data is structured properly, and that everything that Windows needs to maintain that file system is in its proper order.
+CHKDSK makes sure that the directory (the listing of files on the disk) refers to the correct files in their correct places.
+CHKDSK verifies that all the pieces are there, the data is structured properly, and everything Windows needs to maintain the file system is in proper order.

 When CHKDSK discovers that one of these things isn’t right, it reports that as an error.

-The fact that your system froze is interesting, but it’s not uncommon.
+That your system froze is interesting but not uncommon.
 The freeze is usually because CHKDSK could not recover from an error that it found in the file system.
-In other words, if CHKDSK freezes, your computer’s hard disk may have a problem.
+If CHKDSK freezes, your computer’s hard disk may have a problem.

-Before we go any further, I need to be clear: the problem was already there before you ran CHKDSK.
-All that CHKDSK did was report (or in this case, hang as a result of) an error on the hard disk.
-In other words, it didn’t mess up your video files.
+Before we go any further, I need to reiterate: the problem was already there before you ran CHKDSK.
+All CHKDSK did was report (or in this case, hang as a result of) an error on the hard disk.
+It didn’t mess up your video files.

 Something was already wrong with them.